 - 3. Support schemes may be opened in accordance with Articles 7 to 13 of this Directive to cross-border participation [].
-Participating Member States shall agree on the allocation of renewable electricity that is benefiting from crossborder support []. - 4.
-The Commission shall assess by 2025 the costs and benefits on the [] deployment of renewable electricity in the Union of provisions set out in this Article.
-[On the basis of this assessment, the Commission may propose to increase or decrease the percentages set out in paragraph 2].
+Participating Member States shall agree on the principles of participating in the cross-border support schemes for renewable energy.
+Such agreements shall cover at least the principles of allocation of renewable electricity that is benefiting from crossborder support []. - 4.
+The Commission shall assess by 2025 the costs and benefits on the [] deployment of renewable electricity in the Union of provisions set out in this Article. [].